An Elephant Makes Love to a Pig: Production

 "An Elephant Makes Love to a Pig" was written by show creators Trey Parker and Matt Stone, and Dan Sterling.
 It first aired on September 10, 1997, in the United States on Comedy Central.
 Parker and Stone intended to call this episode "An Elephant Fucks a Pig", but changed the title under pressure from Comedy Central.
 The network also made them cut a scene in which Shelley sets Stan on fire, to keep the show from coming under the same controversy for showing dangerous acts that can easily be imitated as MTV's Beavis and Butt-Head and later, MTV's Jackass.
 On early reruns of "An Elephant Makes Love to a Pig", water under Stan would appear without an explanation.
 It was until later when South Park was re-released in HD when the water under Stan was removed.
 It was during the writing of this episode that Parker and Stone decided Kyle would be the good student and "school-smarter than the other kids".

 The subplot with Stan getting beat up by his sister Shelley came from Parker's real-life experiences getting beat up as a child by his sister, also named Shelley, who is three years his elder.
-Parker said although his sister would later deny it, she regularly beat him up or locked him out of the house for hours; Parker stated that the scene when Stan says "You're my sister and I love you" in order to try to avoid a beating, but was subsequently beat even harder, was based on an actual experience with his sister.
-The scene in which Stan asks the giant mutant Stan to attack Shelley is based on Parker's childhood fantasy of having a larger version of himself beat up his sister.
+Parker said although his sister would later deny it, she regularly beat him up or locked him out of the house for hours.
+He stated that the scene when Stan says "You're my sister and I love you" in order to try to avoid a beating, but was subsequently beat even harder, was based on an actual experience with his sister.
+A scene in which Stan asks the giant mutant Stan to attack Shelley is based on Parker's childhood fantasy of having a larger version of himself beat up his sister.
 The resolution to the subplot, in which Shelley takes the blame for Stan's mistakes, and then beats up Stan when he tries to thank her, was also based on experiences Parker had when his sister would bail him out of trouble.